 Full Service versus Component Service Approval

 A CSP is not obliged to provide a service which covers the entire life-cycle of credential management functions (which would be a Full Service).
-A CSP may elect to offer just a sub-set of functionality, which will be referred-to as a Component Service.
+A CSP may elect to offer just a subset of functionality, which will be referred to as a Component Service.

 Service Approval Cycle